jguadagno/jguadagno.github.io/_posts/2012-03-19-foursquare-autocomplete-jquery-plugin.md

 In order to use the foursquare jQuery auto complete plugin you will need to include on your page, [jQuery](http://docs.jquery.com/Downloading_jQuery), [jQuery UI](http://jqueryui.com/download), one of the jQuery UI [themes](http://jqueryui.com/themeroller/) and this plugin, [4sqacplugin](/assets/downloads/4sqacplugin.js)

-I’ve also included a sample page to get you started.
+I've also included a sample page to get you started.
 It has a bunch of styles to make the use of the plugin a little cleaner.
 [4sqautocomplete](/assets/downloads/4sqautocomplete.html) Once you have the required files referenced on your page, you can “foursquare auto complete” a textbox by calling the `foursquareAutocomplete` method as shown here:

 ```js
 $("#venue").foursquareAutocomplete({